 1.17 Joint and Concurrent Degrees

-Law students have or are currently pursuing concurrent or joint degrees in Business, Computer Science, Economics, International Relations, Linguistics, Public Policy, and Religious Studies.
-Please note, per the American Bar Association, no coursework completed prior to matriculation at the Law School may be counted toward the J.D. degree.
+Some law students have or are currently pursuing concurrent or joint degrees in Business, Computer Science, Economics, International Relations, Linguistics, Public Policy, and Religious Studies.
+Please note that, per the American Bar Association, no coursework completed prior to matriculation at the Law School may be counted toward the J.D. degree.
 Students interested in applying to another program in the University should speak with the Dean of Students or the Associate Director of Student Affairs about the application process and the transfer of credits.
+For more information please visit refer to the Joint and Dual Degree Handbook at http://www.law.uchicago.edu/files/file/2014-2015_joint_degree_student_ha....

 Joint Degree Programs